LauraEar1/LauraEar1/README.md

 <img src="image.png" alt="Description" width="150" height="175">

-and I'm in the third year of my undergrad at Dalhousie University.
+and I'm in the fourth year of my undergrad at Dalhousie University.
 I am Majoring in Neuroscience with a certificate in [Neurotechnology and Innovation](https://www.dal.ca/faculty/science/psychology_neuroscience/programs/certificate-programs/neurotech_innovation.html).

 ## Why I'm Here